 It’s not just the amount of protein available – that would be easy to work out.
 It’s really the quality of the protein and the make-up of the flour.
 Whether the flour is hard, or soft wheat, where it’s grown and the processes used to extract it will also impact the amount of water it will absorb.

 In high pressured environments, water doesn’t move as freely.
-This makes it harder for the flour to absorb it.
+This makes it harder for the flour to absorb.
 If the flour is kept in a humid area previously it will also contain more moisture.

-As dough is kneaded it tends to warm up, making it sticky.
+As the dough is kneaded, it tends to warm up, making it sticky.
 This can lead us to think there is too much water in it and reaching for a handful of flour.
 Cooler temperatures reduce yeast activity to give the flour more time to absorb the water gently.

 Well, there are so many variables that go into bread dough it is no wonder home bakers sometimes end up with a slippery mess when they recite a recipe!
 If you’ve followed a bread recipe and you’re not sure whether to adjust the amount of water in it, we’ll cover that in a moment.